 Single Cup Coffee Maker vs French Press: Which is Best?

-The single cup coffee maker is typically more popular than the traditional French Press method which involves manually plunging a filter in hot water to steep the ground coffee before allowing it to drip into your cup.
-This process works best if you’re brewing the coffee for only one person and want each serving fresh!
+The single cup coffee maker is typically more popular than the traditional French Press method which involves manually plunging a filter into hot water to steep the ground coffee before allowing it to drip into your cup.
+This process works best if you’re brewing the coffee for only one person and want each serving to be fresh.

-The variety of choices is much more limited with single cup machines than the French Press but they offer convenience at a lesser cost.
+The variety of choices is much more limited with single-cup machines than with the French Press, but they offer convenience at a lower cost.
 Manual French presses are very affordable and can easily be found in most good stores or online.

-Now you’re work is done and it’s time for the coffee maker to pull it’s weight.
-Use clean filtered water and fill the coffee maker to the desired level.
+Now your work is done and it’s time for the coffee maker to pull its weight.
+Use clean, filtered water and fill the coffee maker to the desired level.
 Use about 6 ounces of water for every 2 heaping tablespoons of coffee.
 Turn it on and hang around while it brews.
 You’ll want to be there to enjoy the delightful aroma.

 If you’re looking for a caffeinated pick-me-up that will help get your day off to an energized start, then try our gourmet coffees.
 They are perfect for when you want something different than the regular cup of joe.
 And it doesn’t even have to be all that special!
 All we ask is that you indulge in one every now and again so these cups don’t go stale on us.
 What’s stopping you from enjoying some good coffee?